-In conclusion, data discussed to PR isoforms and ER as the more convincing target to reduce the BCSC population within human BC.
-Therefore, a better and more exhaustive understanding of other SSRs is required to develop new treatments of BC and control drugesistance, often imputable to BCSCs.
+In conclusion, the data discussed thus far points to PR isoforms and ER as the more convincing targets to reduce the BCSCs population within human BC.
+Therefore, a better and more exhaustive understanding of other SSRs is required in order to develop new treatments of BC and control drug resistance, which is often imputable to BCSCs.

-Preclinical and clinical evidence indicate that BCSCs control progression, invasion, metastasis as well as drug and radiation therapy resistance.
-Therefore, eradication of BC strictly depends on elimination of BCSCs.
-New molecules such as GDC0449 or eribulin have entered clinical trials for their anticancer stem cell activity [80].
-Further preclinical and clinical studies are needed to elucidate the relevance of CSC signaling in BC recurrence and therapy .
+Preclinical and clinical evidence indicates that BCSCs control progression, invasion, metastasis as well as drug and radiation therapy resistance.
+Therefore, eradication of BC strictly depends on the elimination of BCSCs.
+New molecules such as GDC0449 or eribulin have entered clinical trials for their anticancer stem cell activity [80,81].
+Further preclinical and clinical studies are needed to elucidate the relevance of CSCs signaling in BC recurrence and therapy resistance.

 ACKNOWLEDGMENTS